“A smile is a laugh that bursts.”-Mary H. Waldrip

 Well, people are naturally drawn to other people who smile.
 A recent study published by the American Psychological Association shows that smiling makes you more attractive by stimulating the part of the brain associated with sensory rewards.

 In other words, show us those pearly whites.
 Use your smile to show people you are warm and inviting.

 We should do anything we can do to make it less stressful.
 Even if you don’t feel like smiling–or aren’t aware you are–smiling relieves stress.
 The chemicals released when you smile trick your brain into thinking you’re less stressed than you actually are.

 Smiling’s a mood elevator

-Smiling releases endorphins, seretonin and other natural pain killers.
+Smiling releases endorphins, serotonin, and other natural painkillers.
 These neurotransmitters make our bodies feel good and relax your body, helping to reduce physical pain.